Affiliate links on Android Authority may earn us a commission. Learn more.

 How does the Galaxy Watch track sleep?

-Most smartwatches use a combination of sensors to detect when the wearer drifts off to sleep, and the Galaxy Watch 6, Galaxy Watch 5, and Galaxy Watch 4 is no exception.
+Most smartwatches use a combination of sensors to detect when the wearer drifts off to sleep, and the Galaxy Watch series is no exception.
 It uses the onboard accelerometer to detect movement and mates this with user data acquired from its sensor array.
+Devices with built-in thermometers also sample body temperature throughout the night, and this data is used in several other metrics.

-It should be said that no fitness tracker is truly accurate, so you should never use sleep data for self-diagnosis.
+No fitness tracker is truly accurate, though, so sleep data should never be used for self-diagnosis.
 Instead, the data helps spot trends and highlight potential problems.

 What does Galaxy Watch sleep tracking monitor?